mblayman/mattlayman.com/content/understand-django/2020-01-08-browser-to-django.md

 Next,
 we install Django
 into a virtual environment
-so we keep our project code separate from the rest of the installed Python packages on our machine.
+so we keep our project dependencies separate from the rest of the installed Python packages on our machine.